5 Questions After Hearing The Oral Arguments Over Trump's Travel Ban

 Flentje said that there is no such evidence on the record in this case.
 But he did mention al-Shabab, an Islamic militant group based in East Africa that the U.S. government considers a terrorist organization.
 And he pointed out that Congress and the Obama administration had already authorized heightened security for visitors from these countries.

-Meanwhile, when Purcell argued on behalf of the states, Judge Clifton asked him to lay out evidence for the states' allegation that the order, which doesn't mention Islam or Muslims by name, is actually motivated by religious bias.
+Meanwhile, when Purcell argued on behalf of the states, Clifton asked him to lay out evidence for the states' allegation that the order, which doesn't mention Islam or Muslims by name, is actually motivated by religious bias.

-Purcell had described the evidence of intent as "rather shocking," but didn't go into detail.
-Judge Friedland pointed out that the state included evidence in its briefs — including remarks from Trump associate Rudy Giuliani about what he said was the administration's desire to impose a Muslim ban "legally."
+Purcell had described the evidence of intent as "rather shocking" but didn't go into detail.
+Friedland pointed out that the state included evidence in its briefs — including remarks from Trump associate Rudy Giuliani about what he said was the administration's desire to impose a Muslim ban "legally."

 What might happen next?